Porsche Taycan electric motor, drive & performance

 |0-62mph||Top speed||Driven wheels||Power|

 All Taycan models feature two electric motors, with one on each axle for four-wheel drive.
 Unusually for an electric car, the rear motor uses a two-speed transmission (most make do with a single ‘gear’) in order to offer the best combination of performance from a standstill and efficiency at motorway speeds.

 Porsche Taycan 0-62mph, top speed and acceleration

 With a maximum of 671bhp, the mid-range Porsche Taycan Turbo will hit 0-62mph in 3.2 seconds on its way to a top speed of 161mph.
 The top-spec Porsche Taycan Turbo S has the same electronically limited top speed, but with up to 751bhp at its disposal, it'll see off 0-62mph in just 2.8 seconds.
 Acceleration from 0-124mph takes 9.8 seconds, which is up there with the fastest cars on sale bar none.

-The Taycan weighs in excess of two tonnes, but you’d never guess that based on how it drives: it’s agile and responsive in corners, making it fun and rewarding.
+The Taycan weighs in excess of two tonnes, but you’d never guess that based on how it drives: it’s agile and responsive in corners, with a playful and communicative feel that belies it's hefty mass.
 Do note that a lot of items that affect how the car drives are optional on the lower-end models; we’d add the active anti-roll bars and four-wheel steering to the 4S for best results.